-The difference in the handling of 2D and 3D shapes also applies to how LuciadRIA displays icons.
-For example, 3D positions of flights are displayed exactly where they are, while 2D placemarks are positioned on the terrain.
+LuciadRIA visualizes 2D and 3D icons differently.
+For example, it displays 3D positions of flights right where they are, but it positions 2D placemarks on the terrain.

 LuciadRIA automatically drapes icons for 2D points.
-Draped icons do not look as crisp as non-draped icons, which are visualized as billboard rectangles aligned with your screen.
+Draped icons don’t look as crisp as non-draped icons, which LuciadRIA displays as billboard rectangles aligned with your screen.

 If you prefer non-draped icons, you can change the default draping behavior: use the